FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 Engine Registry

-The Engine object provides method Registry() for accessing information about registered entities and data pools:
+The Engine object provides a Registry() method for accessing information about registered data pools:

 package main